Conduitry/defiler/API.md

 	- `watch` - _(optional)_ whether to actually watch the directory for changes.
 Defaults to `true`.
 If `false`, the files will still be run through the transform, but any changes to them will not be
 		- `debounce` - _(optional)_ length of timeout in milliseconds to use to debounce incoming events from `fs.watch`.
 Defaults to 10.
 Multiple events are often emitted for a single change, and events can also be emitted before `fs.stat` reports the changes.
 Defiler will wait until `debounce` milliseconds have passed since the last `fs.watch` event for a file before handling it.
 The default of 10ms Works On My Machine
 - Transform/generator/resolver configuration
-	- `transform({ defiler, file })` - a transform function, which is passed an object containing the `Defiler` instance and the `File` instance to mutate.
+	- `transform({ defiler, file, read, added, deleted })` - a transform function, which is passed an object containing the `Defiler` instance, the `File` instance to mutate, a `read` boolean indicating whether the file was just read in from the disk, an `added` boolean indicating whether it was just manually added by calling [`defiler.add`](#addfile), and a `deleted` boolean indicating whether it's a file that was just deleted from the disk.
+At most one of these three booleans is true for a given file.
+All three are false when the current file is unchanged but is being re-transformed because one of its dependencies changed.
 The transform function can return a `Promise` to indicate when it's done
 	- `generators` - _(optional)_ an array of generator functions, each of the form `generator({ defiler })`.
 Each generator is passed an object containing the `Defiler` instance.
 Each generator function can return a `Promise` to indicate when it's done
 	- `resolver(base, path)` - _(optional)_ a function that will be used to resolve the paths passed to `defiler.get` and `defiler.add` from the transform.
 This will be passed two arguments, `base` (the path of the file being transformed) and `path` (the path passed to `defiler.get`/`defiler.add`), and should return the resolved path to use
+	- `onerror(error)` - _(optional)_ a function that will be called with an error object whenever an error occurs.
+See [Errors](#errors) below.

 ## Properties